oanda/apidocs/sections/getting_started.md

 Get real-time currency prices
 -----------------------------

 Currencies, metals, and CFD prices change multiple times per second.
-To get a price, specify the instrument name you want to retrieve.
+To get a price, specify the instrument name you want to retrieve, for example EUR/USD.
+Replace the '/' character with an underscore '_' in currency pair names.

 #### Example
 Get the current price of EUR/USD